FutuneAI/ai-visibility-framework/components/platform-weights.md

 ## Cross-Platform Strategy Implications

-**There is no single optimization that covers all platforms.** Each platform's architecture requires a different primary lever:
+**There is no single optimization that reliably covers all platforms across all scenarios.** Each platform's architecture requires a different primary lever:

 | Priority | Platform group | Primary lever |
 |----------|---------------|---------------|